jonataubert/RLOD_B2XR/Readme.md

 ## FAQ

+Q: How does it work?
+A: The current theory (which may be inaccurate and wrong) is that when the cells are heavily unbalanced (>500 mV), an error is triggered.
+As a result, the error and debug data are written to the SPI FLASH.
+If these information are present, the board stays locked RLOD.
+Boosted service and support center would then extract and analyze what happened.
+Thus, clearing this memory removes the RLOD.

 Q: What should I do with the dumpflash.bin file?
 A: This is the backup of the data that were stored in the flash before the erasing process.
 Keep it!

 Q: What is your B2XR firmware?
 A: I don't know yet, I promise I will add it really soon!

+Q: Does it work with any firmware?
+A: I don't know yet.

 Q: Ok, so we erased the content of the flash but would removing the SPI flash do the same?
 A: Nope, if you do so you will end up with a different RLOD error code.